yuki-hada/evoflow-rna/README.md

 ![til](./media/Fig1-overview.png)

-The is a working implementation of `EvoFlow-RNA`, a high-throughput model capable of generating novel, diverse and naturalistic non-coding RNA sequences.
+The inference suite for`EvoFlow-RNA`, a high-throughput model capable of generating novel, diverse and naturalistic non-coding RNA sequences.
 In this version, we only release the mini-sized model (33m).
 A future version will include additional model sizes and further functionality.

 ## Installation